Strategy10 min read

 Category page optimization

-This is where most e-commerce SEO effort should go.
+This is where most of your e-commerce SEO effort should go.

 Unique, substantial content